VA-22 and VFA-22 Fighting Redcock

 April 20, 1965: The VA-22 Fighting Redcocks participated in its first combat operations since the Korean War and on April 20, suffered its first aircraft loss.
 Lt.
 Phillip Neal Butler (A-4C Skyhawk BuNo 149507, NE 204) ejected and was captured four days later after his six mk-81 bombs detonated on release and blew the Skyhawks wings and tail off.

 May 11, 1965: Ens.
 D.D.
 Gregory ejected safely when his A-4C (BuNo 148489) went into the water 250˚ relative 4,000 yards ships position Lat.
 14-35N and Long.
 1116-47.4E.
 Midway released USS Hoel (DDG-13) to proceed to area of crash.
 The Midway helicopter recovered to pilot and returned him aboard uninjured at 1747.
 At 1756 an A-4C landed and caught fire on the flight deck.
 USS Midway deck log, Tuesday 11 May 1965.

 June 3, 1965: Lt.
-Raymond P. Ilg (later VAdm.) ejected from his Skyhawk (BuNo 148577) and evaded capture for two days until he was rescued by an Air America helicopter.
-Lost to AAA during armed reconnaissance mission over Route 65 near Ban Nakay Neua.
+Raymond P. Ilg ejected from A-4C BuNo 148577and evaded capture for two days until he was rescued by an Air America helicopter piloted by Capt.
+Julian Kanach.
+Lost to AAA while conducting an armed reconnaissance mission in the “Barrel Roll” area of Laos, Lt.
+Ilg was hit over Route 65, ten miles east of Sam Neua near Ban Nakay Neua.